Sacramento State Hornets: Discussion of move to FBS level

 During 2010–2014 NCAA conference realignment, there was speculation that the Hornets' Athletic department would like to move the football team to the Football Bowl Subdivision (FBS) due to the population base of Sacramento (ranked 20th-largest in college sports), the (enrollment) size of the university and the attractiveness of recruiting in the Sac-Joaquin Section.

 During realignment, the WAC had shown interest in adding Sacramento State as a member.
 To make the move to the FBS, however, the school needed to add an additional sport for women in order to meet the criteria of Title IX, and also needed to fund a new sports complex for men's and women's basketball and volleyball because their arena was inadequate for FBS-level sports and severely outdated (with a crowd capacity of 1,012 people).
 Sacramento State was unable to fund a massive facility upgrade for their athletic facilities (including basketball/volleyball, football, baseball and softball among others) in order to move to the FBS due to economic reasons and resistance from students and faculty members because of increasing tuition and overall cost.
 To become an FBS member, the football program would have been required to have an attendance average of 15,000 each season and the athletic department needed to increase overall funds for their athletic programs.
 On June 6, 2011, Big Sky Commissioner Doug Fullerton announced that "We're in a better place than the WAC is," marking an end of fan and community attempts to move to FBS-level sports during that period.

+Conversely, on February 15, 2026, the school announced that it was joining the Mid-American Conference as a football only member starting in the 2026 season.

 Sports sponsored

-All varsity teams representing California State University, Sacramento compete in the Big Sky Conference except baseball (Western Athletic Conference), gymnastics (Mountain Pacific Sports Federation), rowing (American Athletic Conference), and women's beach volleyball and men's soccer (Big West Conference).
+All varsity teams representing California State University, Sacramento compete in the Big Sky Conference except baseball (Western Athletic Conference), women's gymnastics (Mountain Pacific Sports Federation), women's rowing (West Coast Conference), women's beach volleyball and men's soccer (Big West Conference), and football (Mid-American Conference).